 Bitter leaf is simply the leaf of the plant called Vernonia amygdaline.

-It is proven to be very rich in phytochemicals that protects the body against various cancers and help in the treatment of liver cancer in particular.
+It is proven to be very rich in phytochemicals that protects the body against various cancers, including breast cancer.

 Time and space will fail us if we were to list other components of Nigerian food items like Ogbono that is shown to be very good weight loss agent, as well as a good aphrodisiac (sexual enhancing agent).